 The prevention of infection is central to health and wellbeing and the increasing threat of antimicrobial resistance.
 In human health and care settings the rapid evolution of resistance, particularly to antibiotics will require nurses and other allied health professionals to adjust their clinical practice to reflect the evolving evidence base and models of service provision.
 This innovative module will prepare participants for current and future challenges to their roles that directly impact on the prevention or management of infection.

 About the module

-The module has been designed for those whose roles contain a focus on the prevention of infection working in the NHS, independent sector and social care organisations at Band 6 and 7 or equivalent.
+The module has been designed specifically to enable development of clinical and leadership skills in the prevention of infection.
+The module will suit those whose roles contain a focus on the prevention of infection working in the NHS, independent sector and social care organisations at Band 6 and 7 or equivalent.
 It has been developed to support:

 - Trainee infection prevention and control nurses/practitioners in all care settings

 - Newly appointed directors of infection prevention and control with no IPC experience

 - Infection prevention and control practitioners who would like to refresh their skills and knowledge

 - Health protection practitioners